00labs/huma-monorepo/0_doc/v1/transparency-board-key-addresses.md

 * The ownership of Protocol Contracts, Huma Config, and Pool Contracts to be a timelock.
 * Timelocks to be operated by a majority vote of multisig wallets of minimum of 3 signees.
 * Timelock delay is at least 24 hours.
-* All the key addresses (timelock address, multisig address, and multisig signees) for the protocol and all active pools are published on this page.
+* All the key addresses (timelock address, multisig address) for the protocol and all active pools are published on this page.

 ## Polygon